ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 | --wrapped-full           | build with ReMon-supplied LLVM, after applying both the no-fast-memcpy and osd-fixed      |
 |                          | changes, and wrapping instructions that might access shared memory with our compiler      |
 |                          | pass.                                                                                     |

+You will need to run `eurosys2022-artifact/benchmarks/scripts/mplayer_build.sh --dyninst-no-fast-memcpy` manually.
+Since this requires some dynamic analysis, an mplayer instance will pop up.
+Allow a few frames with subtitles to render and then close the window, it might take a few seconds for the window to close.
+After this, the benchmark version will be automatically rewritten to eurosys2022-artifact/benchmarks/out/mplayer_dyninst_no_fast_memcpy/bin/mplayer. dyninst_shm/README.md provides more information on this process.

 ### Pulseaudio